Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 Here are three written forms in China.

-They use traditional Chinese in Taiwan, Macau, Hong Kong, and the Chinese diaspora, but it is simplified for mainland China, Malaysia, and Singapore.
+They use traditional Chinese in Taiwan, Macau, Hong Kong, and the Chinese diaspora, whereas in mainland China, Malaysia, and Singapore, it is simplified.

 They have simplified the traditional Chinese alphabet.
 We accomplish this by combining character with stroke reduction.

 We still employ traditional Chinese in official situations and highlight particular words and phrases in mainland China.
-But despite all, its everyday use has declined.
+Nevertheless, its everyday use has declined.

 There is plenty of use of traditional Chinese in many global media, including subtitled video footage from Hong Kong and Taiwan.